-The nurse walks off and into a room down a corridor.
+The nurse nods to Vincent before she walks off and into a room down a corridor.

-As Vincent finally starts to calm down; he begins reflecting over what just happened back there.
+As Vincent finally starts to calm down; he begins reflecting again over what just happened back there.

-After about two hours, a doctor steps into the waiting room and looks around before he walks up to Vincent.
+After about two hours, a doctor steps into the waiting room and looks around for a while, before he walks up to Vincent.